vardhan341/api-docs/rest-api/Sys/resellerpayout.md

 {% endapi-method-parameter %}
 {% endapi-method-headers %}

-{% api-method-path-parameters %}
-{% api-method-parameter name="Id" type="integer" required=true %}
+{% api-method-body-parameters %}
 The id of the resellerpayout to update
-{% endapi-method-parameter %}
-{% endapi-method-path-parameters %}

-{% api-method-body-parameters %}
 {% endapi-method-body-parameters %}
 {% endapi-method-request %}